VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### Tuning

-* There is no need in VictoriaMetrics tuning since it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
+* There is no need for VictoriaMetrics tuning since it uses reasonable defaults for command-line flags, which are automatically adjusted for the available CPU and RAM resources.
-* There is no need in Operating System tuning since VictoriaMetrics is optimized for default OS settings.
+* There is no need for Operating System tuning since VictoriaMetrics is optimized for default OS settings.
   The only option is increasing the limit on [the number of open files in the OS](https://medium.com/@muhammadtriwibowo/set-permanently-ulimit-n-open-files-in-ubuntu-4d61064429a), so Prometheus instances could establish more connections to VictoriaMetrics.
 * The recommended filesystem is `ext4`, the recommended persistent storage is [persistent HDD-based disk on GCP](https://cloud.google.com/compute/docs/disks/#pdspecs), since it is protected from hardware failures via internal replication and it can be [resized on the fly](https://cloud.google.com/compute/docs/disks/add-persistent-disk#resize_pd).
-  If you plan storing more than 1TB of data on `ext4` partition or plan extending it to more than 16TB, then the following options are recommended to pass to `mkfs.ext4`:
+  If you plan to store more than 1TB of data on `ext4` partition or plan extending it to more than 16TB, then the following options are recommended to pass to `mkfs.ext4`:

 ```